 In May 2017, the FASB issued ASU 2017-09 which includes provisions to clarify when to account for a change to terms or conditions of a share-based payment award as a modification.
 Under the updated guidance, modification accounting is required only if the fair value, the vesting conditions, or the classification of the award changes as a result of the change in terms or conditions.
 The Company adopted ASU 2017-09 effective January 1, 2018.
-The Company does not believe the adoption of the ASU will have a material impact to the Company's balance sheets, statements of operations or statements of cash flows.
+The adoption of the ASU did not have a material impact to the Company's balance sheets, statements of operations or statements of cash flows.